-In a study published in the journal Nutrition, subjects who ate fatty fish three times a week were shown to have reduced blood pressure.
+In a study published in the journal Nutrition, subjects who ate fatty fish three times a week were able to report having reduced blood pressure.

 Fish is also a great source of vitamin D, which is one of the best vitamins to lower blood pressure.

 Try eating fatty fish two or three times a week or supplement with fish oils.

 Seeds such as pumpkin, flax, and sunflower seeds are a great source of the minerals potassium and magnesium and an easy addition to just about any recipe.

 Potassium relaxes blood vessel walls and flushes sodium out of your system, both of which help to lower blood pressure.
 Potassium is also essential for the functioning of electrical signals in the heart and nervous system that keep your heartbeat regular.